mrVectorz/snips/ovn-breakdown.md

     Port_Binding openshift-apiserver_apiserver-6f657f94f7-qfmpw
 (...)
 ```
-This output can be quite large depending on how many chasis, pods and so on are in the cluster.
+This output can be quite large depending on how many chassis, pods and so on are in the cluster.

 ## ovn-controller
 The `ovn-controller` is OVN’s agent on each hypervisor and software gateway.
-- Northbound, it connects to the OVN Southbound Database to learn about OVN configuration and status and to populate the PN table and the Chassis column in Binding table with the hypervisor’s status.
+- Northbound, it connects to the OVN Southbound Database to learn about OVN configuration and status and to populate the PN table and the Chassis column in the Binding table with the hypervisor’s status.
 - Southbound, it connects to `ovs-vswitchd` as an OpenFlow controller, for control over network traffic, and to the local `ovsdb-server` to allow it to monitor and control OpenvSwitch configuration.